 To give you the alternatives, this is what I considered!
 Firstly; Couchsurfing.
 By far the cheapest way to stay in London because it’s FREE.
 Problem is, it can be tough finding a host located smack bang in the middle of the capital.
 Not many people are neighbours with the mayor right?
 I’ve found the most central places being gobbled up by ‘I-plan-ahead’ couchsurfers too…for better or worse, I am not that early bird.

-AirBNB is definitely an alternative but there’s no way you’ll find somewhere as a solo traveller in Central London for $20.
-On the flip side, if you’re a solo flashpacker or travelling with your mates, this accommodation is worth looking into!
+AirBNB is definitely an awesome alternative.
+If you’re a solo flashpacker or travelling with your mates, this accommodation is worth looking into!

 Did You Enjoy This Post?
 Please Share It!